 Nutritional Value of Chicken Thighs

-A 3-ounce serving of boneless, skinless chicken breast contains approximately 140 calories, 26 grams of protein, 3 grams of fat, and 1 gram of saturated fat.
-The same amount of skinless chicken thigh meat contains 152 calories, 21 grams of protein, 7 grams of fat, and 2 grams of saturated fat.
+A 3-ounce portion of boneless, skinless chicken breast contains roughly 140 calories, 26 grams of protein, 3 grams of total fat, and 1 gram of saturated fat.
+The same 3-ounce serving of chicken thigh meat without skin equates to 152 calories, 21 grams of protein, 7 grams of total fat, and 2 grams of saturated fat.

 Conclusion